 “I’ve always volunteered there, my son played basketball there, my grandkids play basketball there, my grandkids ran track there, and they’re running there now.
 And I live close to Miller Community Center, so my heart has always been there.”
 Chappell said.

-Young athletes interested in joining the Miller Jets can find paperwork and register at their neighborhood community center, then join the team at practices in the coming weeks.
+Young athletes interested in joining the Miller Jets can find paperwork and register at their neighborhood community center, then join the Miller Jets at practices in the coming weeks.

 For more information about Seattle Parks and Recreations youth sports teams and programs, visit http://www.seattle.gov/parks/Athletics/ythsport.htm.